danielgallas/my-log/README.md

 ###### THINGS TO DO

 Minor bugs:

 - Empty entries have no titles and they return the entry box
 - Date should be written in a different format
 - Entry box should scroll down within the box
 - Paragraphs don't exist

 Backend:

 - DONE: Create the backend folder structure
 - DONE: Think of the methods: get and post
-- Set up a database in mongoDB
+- DONE: Set up a database in mongoDB
+- DONE: do a schema for my-log database
+- DONE: create a basic database by using POSTMAN and PUT
+- DONE: set up GET and POST methods to work properly
+- have a look at the rest of project 1 by john smilga
-- Reversion frontend to include methods
+- adapt frontend to receive data from database (axios library?)
-- Reversion data.js file to become a json file stored in mongoDB

 # Getting Started with Create React App